ali-sdk/ali-oss/README.md

 - prefixes {Array<String>} prefix list
 - isTruncated {Boolean} truncate or not
 - nextContinuationToken {String} next continuation-token string
+- keyCount {Number} The number of keys returned for this request.
+If Delimiter is specified, KeyCount is the sum of the elements in Key and CommonPrefixes.
 - res {Object} response info, including
   - status {Number} response status
   - headers {Object} response headers